jsolejr/JSoleDICOM/MWLQuerryToolREADME.md

 2. Run the script using `python MWLQueryTool.py`.
 3. Enter the calling AE title, called AE title, PACS server IP address, and port number in the dialog boxes that appear.
 4. Choose whether you'd like to provide query information.
 If yes, enter the desired query parameters in the custom dialog box.
-5. The script will send the C-FIND request to the PACS server, display the pending responses, and write them to an output file (output.txt).
+5. The script will send the C-FIND request to the PACS server, display the C-FIND responses in a separate window, and provide the option to save them to a CSV file.

 ## Troubleshooting